eclipse-tractusx/eco-pass-kit/docs/page-software-operation-view.md

 # Configuration Guide

 In order to get the Digital Product Pass working, an EDC connector needs to be configured and assets need to be created so that the Application is able to perform the communications.

+> **_NOTE:_**
+*This documentation is based in the Digital Product Pass Admin Guide.
+For the complete information check the CX-0096-TriangleForDigitalProductPass Standard or the [Admin Guide](https://github.com/eclipse-tractusx/digital-product-pass/blob/main/docs/admin%20guide/Admin_Guide.md)*

 ## EDC Provider Configuration